ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToFlashImageSD.md

 - Download the prebuilt bootable Ubuntu image to the working directory on your development host.
 - In Windows environments, please download [rufus](https://rufus.ie/) to flash the image to the SD Card.
-- In a Linux environment use dd command
+- In a Linux environment use dd command.

  **Note:** All files will be erased on the SD Card.
 The size should be preferable 16 GB or larger.